iCashe/PursApiDocs/README.md

                 console.log('Payment completed!', paymentData);
                 const subscriptionToken = paymentData?.subscriptionToken;

-                updateUI(); // Update UI is a function that you have to implement which is called when the payment is completed by the checkout widget.
+                updateUI(); // Update UI is a function that you can implement which is called when the payment is completed by the checkout widget to update any UI changes.
 			}
         });
     }